 I recently re-started my part-time job teaching a high school class.
 After a summer of working-from-home bliss, I forgot how awful it can be to deal with breakfast.
 I was so spoiled over the summer: letting oatmeal cook while I answered email, taking 20 minutes out of my morning to make eggs in my pajamas….
 When you’ve got a designated start time though, there’s a lot less lazy egg-making and a lot more last-minute panicking and stomach growling.
 Which is why I’ve had on-the-go breakfasts on the brain lately.

-If you’re good at planning ahead (I am not), freezer-friendly breakfast burritos are a quick and portable morning meal.
-Store-bought snacks like Nature Valley™ Protein Soft Baked Granola Bites are pretty much the easiest—and yummiest—way to get filling protein and whole grains while you’re quite literally running out the door.
-And smoothies are by nature extra easy to take with you, so they’re a no-brainer.
+If you’re good at planning ahead (I am not), make-ahead breakfasts are the way to go.
+Freezer-friendly breakfast burritos are a quick and portable morning meal.
+Smoothies are by nature extra easy to take with you, so they’re a no-brainer.

 The green tea is optional and will provide a little extra energy boost.
 If you like your smoothies sweeter or creamier I’d stick with the non-dairy milk (coconut, cashew or almond will be especially good).